neumont-gamedev/neumont-gamedev.github.io/_posts/Software/2024-06-21-git-install.md

 <div align="center">
     <img src="git-logo.svg" alt="Logo" />
 </div>
-_This guide will walk you through creating a Git repository and hosting it remotely on GitHub.
-You will learn how to make the initial commit and push your changes to the repository.
-The instructions will demonstrate how to use Git via the command line prompt._
+_This guide will walk you through installing Git on your computer._

 ### About Git ###
 **Git** is a distributed version control system designed to track changes in source code during software development.
 It allows multiple developers to collaborate on a project simultaneously, managing changes efficiently. **Git** works by creating snapshots of a project's files at different points in time, called **commits**.
 These **commits** form a history of changes, enabling users to track progress, **revert** to previous states, and **merge** different branches of development. **Git** operates locally on a user's machine, allowing for offline work, and facilitates collaboration through remote **repositories** hosted on platforms like **GitHub**, **GitLab**, or **Bitbucket**.
 Developers can **pull** changes from and **push** changes to these remote **repositories**, enabling seamless collaboration and version control across distributed teams.